himanshudigrase/Projects/README.md

 2. Worked on CSS variables and updating them with Javascript.
 3. Random Dice Generator.
 4. Drum Kit - made with help of Event handlers .
 Download the code and be a Rockstar :)
+5.Note App- Made a note app using Node.js .